ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

   -b, --arp-broadcast string   Enable ARP Broadcast.
 Valid values are: enable, disable.
 Default is "disable".
   -c, --cidr-block string      Subnet in CIDR notation (192.168.1.0/22).
   -d, --dns-servers strings    Comma separated list of DNS Servers to use for this subnet.
-                               127.0.0.1 by default if DNS server is not specified for private subnet types.
+                               161.26.0.10 and 161.26.0.11 by default if DNS server is not specified for private subnet types in PER enabled workspaces else 127.0.0.1 by default if DNS server is not specified and workspace is not PER enabled.
                                9.9.9.9 by default for public subnet types.
   -g, --gateway string         Gateway to use for this subnet.
-  -i, --ip-range string        IP Addresses range(s) for this subnet, format: startIP-endIP[,startIP-endIP].
+  -i, --ip-range string        IP Addresses range(s) for this subnet, format: "startIP-endIP[,startIP-endIP]".
   -m, --mtu int                Maximum Transmission Unit.
 MTU be between 1450 and 9000.
   -n, --net-type string        Subnet type.
 Either "public" or "private".
   -u, --user-tags strings      Comma separated list of user tags to be attached to the subnet.